 Configure and load multidimensional raster data

-If your data is an irregular in spatial resolution, use the Interpolate Irregular Data setting on the Add Multidimensional Raster Layers dialog box to interpolate your data into a regular grid.
+If your data is stored in an irregular grid and you are using the Multidimensional Raster or Multidimensional Multivariate Raster configuration option, use the Interpolate Irregular Data setting on the Add Multidimensional Raster Layers dialog box to interpolate your data into a regular grid.

-When you need to manage large amount of the multidimensional datasets, it is recommended to add the variables as raster imagery into a mosaic dataset.
-See Multidimensional dataset in a mosaic dataset for details.
+When you need to manage a large number of multidimensional datasets, it is recommended that you add the variables to a mosaic dataset.
+See Multidimensional data in a mosaic dataset for details.

-- On the Map tab, in Layer group, click on the Add Data drop-down menu and select Multidimensional Raster Layer.
+- On the Map tab, Layer group, click the Add Data drop-down menu and select Multidimensional Raster Layer.
 This opens the Add Multidimensional Raster Layer dialog box.

 - On the dialog box, click the Import Variables drop-down menu to import variables from a file, multidimensional raster, multidimensional mosaic dataset, or an image service.
-The Import Variables From dialog box opens.
-Browse to a GRIB, netCDF, or HDF format, or browse to the multidimensional raster, mosaic dataset, or image service.
+Choose the Import Variables from File option.
+The Import Variables From NetCDF, GRIB, or HDF files dialog box appears.
+Browse to a GRIB, netCDF, or HDF file.
+Alternatively, choose one of the other import options and browse to a multidimensional raster, mosaic dataset, or image service.
 Click Open to import variables from the selected file or dataset.

 - On the Add Multidimensional Raster Layer dialog box, in the Select Variables table, select one or multiple variables.

-Multidimensional raster layers can be processed and analyzed on-the-fly using raster functions.
-For example, you can use the Zonal Statistics function to calculate statistics for the multidimensional raster layer, based on values within the zones of another dataset.
-See the complete List of Raster Functions for summary of each raster function.
-In addition, you can chain the raster functions together and create custom raster function templates to calculate complicated scientific equations.
+Multidimensional raster layers can be processed and analyzed on the fly using raster functions.
+For example, you can use the Zonal Statistics function to calculate statistics for the multidimensional raster layer based on values within the zones of another dataset.
+See the complete List of Raster Functions for a summary of each raster function.
+In addition, you can chain the raster functions together and create custom raster function templates to calculate complex scientific equations.
 ArcGIS Pro provides the capabilities for distributed processing of imagery and scientific data using Raster Analysis on Portal.
-You need to configure your portal to perform raster analysis.
+To take advantage of distributed processing capabilities, you need to configure your portal to perform raster analysis.

 Publish multidimensional raster layers as web services

 You can publish your multidimensional raster layers from ArcGIS Pro.
 Before publishing, verify that the time and range properties are enabled on the layer.
-An associated map service is published on the portal's federated server that was specified when publishing.
-The map service contains the multidimensional information that you can visualize using the time and range slider in the web browser.
-You can also enable a WMS in configuration on Share as Web Layer pane to consume the WMS capabilities on the published layer.
+An associated map service is published on the portal's federated server, which is specified when publishing.
+You can visualize the multidimensional information in the map service using the time and range slider in the web browser.
+You can also enable a WMS in the configuration tab on the Share as Web Layer pane to consume the WMS capabilities on the published layer.